ci-lab-cz/crem-dock/README.md

 ### CReM fragment databases

-We host CReM databases created from ChEMBL22 molecules, which are available at http://qsar4u.com/pages/crem.php.
+Precompiled CReM databases created from ChEMBL22 molecules are available at http://qsar4u.com/pages/crem.php.
-Details about creation of custom database is at the [CReM repository](https://github.com/DrrDom/crem).
+Details about creation of custom databases is at the [CReM repository](https://github.com/DrrDom/crem).

 ### Modes

+All examples below are only illustrative and settings were chosen to quickly demonstrate particular functionality.
+Real use cases will require more carefully chosen parameters.
+All files required to reproduce these examples are available in `example` directory.

 1. **Hit generation**.
 Generation of molecules which starts from a set of fragment supplied as SMILES or 2D SDF.
 In these case the supplied fragments are docked, pass PLIF/RMSD check (optional) and best candidates are used for growing on the next iteration.